Key Points

 Defects also cause a lot of problems and waste in an organization.
 They can cause customer dissatisfaction, loss of revenue, damage to reputations or standing within the industry, loss of market share, and even the demise of the business.

-Most importantly, you cannot eliminate a problem if you do not understand what is creating it, and what it will take to effectively remove it.
+Most importantly, you cannot eliminate a problem if you do not understand what is creating it.
+Further, you need to know what it will take to effectively remove it.

 An Industry Example of Defects (%)